Rdelux/Udacity-Project-Submission/Project_3/Project3_writeup.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py containing the script to create and train the model by reading batched image data using a python generator
+* model_readAll.py containing the script to create and train the model by reading all images to the memory at once
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* Project3_writeup.md summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator, the drive.py file, and the model.h5 train network, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```